The Vehicle Routing Problem (VRP) Demystified: Solutions for Your Delivery Operations

 What is the Vehicle Routing Problem (VRP)?

-Vehicle routing problem is a classic problem in the logistics and delivery business that causes inefficient outcomes like inaccurate delivery routes, wastage of time & resources, and dissatisfaction among the customers.
+The vehicle routing problem is a classic problem in the logistics and delivery business.
+It causes inefficiencies like longer waiting times, inaccurate delivery routes, increased travel costs, wastage of time & resources, and customer dissatisfaction.

 Vehicle routing problem is a problem that involves finding the most efficient way to carry out delivery operations and deliver goods with a multi-route using a fleet of vehicles.